16 August 2018

 Collecting data: Start by developing customer personas; collect demographic info and analyze their behavior patterns.
 Understand where they came from to your website or app, what for, and what makes them use products or services like yours.

-● Creating customer journey maps: Consider various roles, including technical non-technical users, and design a visual representation of the way users will navigate through your product.
-That will help you define touchpoints where customers may experience difficulties and need implementation of the elements of user onboarding.
+Creating customer journey maps: Consider various roles, including technical non-technical users, and design a visual representation of the way users will navigate through your product.
+That will help you define touchpoints where customers may experience difficulties and need the implementation of the elements of user onboarding.

 Planning: Decide what the onboarding process will be like.
 Start from the moment when a user signs up, and guide them through your app in the most appropriate way (we’ll review these later).

-● Follow up: Once users are on board, make sure they understand what to do next and go with a meaningful action.
+Follow up: Once users are on board, make sure they understand what to do next and go with meaningful action.
 Reach back to your customers with emails, in-app messages and prompts to follow them up.

-● Analyze experience and iterate.
-Your site or app already has onboarding but people still bounce?
+Analysis and iteration: Your site or app already has onboarding but people still bounce?
 You probably got something wrong.
 Learn from your mistakes and iterate design phases until you get the desired result.
 Read our article on—and learn the best practices in—user onboarding UX.

 Best onboarding design examples

 Long onboarding processes that guide the user through each and every feature of the app are likely to make users exhausted.
 That’s why it’s critical to break the guided tour into small pieces, making a screen-by-screen tutorial with tasks formulated in one sentence.
-This is especially relevant for mobile interfaces where a screen can be browsed with a swipe of a thumb.
+This is especially relevant for app onboarding best practices where a screen can be browsed with a swipe of a thumb.

-A good alternative to a guided tour is a contextual onboarding approach, with hints popping up at the point of action.
+Website onboarding best practices often include the contextual onboarding approach, when hints are popping up at the point action.
 This suits an experienced audience that doesn’t need to understand the whole concept, yet may need some guidance at the specific points of interaction.